strategineer/personal-website/content/books/2022-08-16/index.md

 title: Heart - The City Beneath
 ---

-Heart: The City Beneath is a tabletop roleplaying game about delving into a nightmare undercity that will give you everything you've ever dreamed of – or kill you in the process.
+Heart: The City Beneath is a tabletop game about delving into a nightmare undercity that will give you everything you've ever dreamed of – or kill you in the process.
 It is a dungeon-crawling, story-forward tabletop RPG that focuses on what characters have to lose in pursuit of their dreams in the chaotic darkness beneath the world.
 Weird but in a good way.

 <!--more-->

-I'm not exactly sure how you're supposed to run a horror tabletop roleplaying game.
+I'm not exactly sure how you're supposed to run a horror tabletop game.

 It's probably a requirement that all your players know what they're doing and are willing to take things very seriously if the horror beats are going to land.